Tour this powerful and easy-to-use window into your network.

 Alerts

 Using our AIOps platform, we display alerts from multiple sources throughout the system. zInsights gathers data from webhooks, push messages from different network sources, SNMP, traditional polling-based network telemetry, APIs, syslog, and other secondary and tertiary monitoring protocols.
-From these sources, we generate events displayed as alerts.
+Between those several protocols, we generate events displayed as alerts.
 The overview gives a snapshot of alerts by volume, site, and type.

 Ops